 However, having the best pension scheme doesn’t mean a senior Singaporean will never be in need of extra cash after retirement.
 Sudden illnesses, home renovations and travel plans can all be the reason for some extra cash being a necessity.

-Unfortunately, banks in Singapore are not willing to extend personal loans to those who are 65 years and above.
+Unfortunately, banks in Singapore are not willing to extend personal loans in Singapore to those who are 65 years and above.
 The reason being, retired people are seen as a high risk group with a higher probability of loan defaults.

 Some of the best deals in the market may be unavailable to pensioners because they do not meet the eligibility criteria that lenders look for, usually an age limit of 21 to 65 years.